 Staff will also receive regular safeguarding and child protection updates, including on online safety, as required but at least annually (for example, through emails, e-bulletins and staff meetings).

 Contractors who are provided through a private finance initiative (PFI) or similar contract will also receive safeguarding training.
-To date, this has not been required at HPS.

 Volunteers will receive appropriate training, if applicable.